Be at the heart of actionFly remote-controlled drones into enemy territory to gather vital information.

 Job Title: Applications Engineer

-Reports to: Advanced Manufacturing Engineering Manager Mission of the Role:
+Reports to: Advanced Manufacturing Engineering Manager

-various components involved, acquiring the relevant quotes from vendors and contractors in addition to calculating internal processing costs.
+Determine technical compliance & provide cost estimates for the project, product or service.
+Researching the prices of the various components involved, acquiring the relevant quotes from vendors and contractors in addition to calculating internal processing costs.
 Support the Commercial & Engineering teams with proposals, understanding the customer’s specifications and calculating the final budget for the project, product or service.

 Primary Responsibilities:

-• Obtain and understand the customers’ requirements, removing all ambiguity via written or verbal communications
+Obtain and understand the customers’ requirements, removing all ambiguity via written or verbal communications.

-• Read, analyse and understand customer technical drawings and specification documents
+Read, analyse and understand customer technical drawings and specification documents.

-• Lead complex quote processes with Commercial and Engineering teams, along with Purchasing & our suppliers
+Lead complex quote processes with Commercial and Engineering teams, along with Purchasing & our suppliers.

-• Build and present our technical and cost proposals to the commercial team (and customers where necessary) in a clear and concise manner
+Build and present our technical and cost proposals to the commercial team (and customers where necessary) in a clear and concise manner.

-• Upon order receipt, clearly communicate the planned route to Engineering & Manufacturing departments to allow for a smooth transition for order execution
+Upon order receipt, clearly communicate the planned route to Engineering & Manufacturing departments to allow for a smooth transition for order execution.

 Other Duties and Responsibilities: